 ABOUT US: The Saric lab (https://www.andelasaric.com) is an interdisciplinary group that develops minimal computer models of collective phenomena in biologically-inspired systems.
 Our models are grounded in statistical mechanics and soft matter physics.
 We are based at the UCL Department of Physics and Astronomy and the Institute for the Physics of Living Systems (IPLS), in central London.
 IPLS is a lively cross-faculty institute with a mission to promote interdisciplinary research for a fundamental understanding of the complex behaviours of living systems.

 ABOUT YOU: The successful applicant should have (or expect to achieve) at least the equivalent of a UK upper second class MSci or Master’s degree (or equivalent) in Physics, Biophysics, Chemistry, Computer Science, Engineering, or a relevant physical science subject.
 High level of self-motivation and enthusiasm is essential, and some experience in programming desired.
 No prior knowledge of biology is necessary.

-The evaluation of applications will begin 28th October 2019 until the position is filled.
+The evaluation of applications will begin 1st February 2020 until the position is filled.
 Only shortlisted candidates will be notified via email.